Recognizing a Scam

 Before you do anything else, tell someone about the request or demand.
 A friend, a neighbor, a family member or your trusted community banker.
 Talking about it with someone else can help you identify a possible scam.

 Reporting your fraud scams helps others.
-Don't be embarassed if you fell for it.
+Don't be embarrassed if you fell for it.
 The crook wants you to keep it to yourself, but we're all susceptible and can fall victim.
 Help others learn from your experience.

 Here's a link to report to the FTC.